thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

 ## Lifecycle

-Thingsboard Rules and Plugins components have same lifecycle events:
+ThingsBoard Rules and Plugins components have same lifecycle events:

 - Created - component is provisioned, but is not processing any messages yet.
 - Activated - component is able to receive and process new device messages.